 THE FUNCTIONS OF CALCIUM IN THE BODY

-Calcium helps regulate cell permeability, is critical for maintenance of acid-base balance and assists many other body activities as well.
-These include male and female hormone secretion, cell division and osmotic balance.
-It stabilizes cell membranes, helps muscles relax and slows nerve transmission and the heart rate.
+Calcium also helps regulate cell permeability.
+It is also very alkaline-forming and critical for the maintenance of acid-base balance of the blood and the body tissues.
+Calcium is involved in the secretion of male and female hormones, cell division and the water balance of the body.
+It also stabilizes cell membranes, helps muscles relax, and slows nerve transmission and the heart rate.
 Calcium also helps prevent fluid loss from cells and from the blood.